kanumaken/kanumaken/README.md

--
-Got it!
-Let's update both the profile README and the cover letter to include "Nedamco Africa."

-Here's the profile README with the updated company name:

 👋 Hello, I'm Kanuma Rukeba Ken!(@kanumaken)
 I'm a passionate software engineer with expertise in Python, C#, and React.
 I specialize in building robust and scalable applications across various domains, from web development to desktop applications.